cl4cnam/funcSug/README.md

 That enables a better **structure of code** (that is, a more natural and more readable structure).

-If you're curious, you can read the [the 'Memory' code](https://github.com/cl4cnam/Memory2/blob/main/memory.fg) (and [test it](https://cl4cnam.github.io/Memory2/memory.html)) or read this [post](https://trio.discourse.group/t/structured-concurrency-for-gui-programming-without-concurrency/488).
+If you're curious, you can read the [the 'Memory' code](https://github.com/cl4cnam/Memory2/blob/main/memory.fg) or [try it](https://cl4cnam.github.io/Memory2/memory.html) or read this [post](https://trio.discourse.group/t/structured-concurrency-for-gui-programming-without-concurrency/488).

 It's loosely based on [SugarCubes](https://github.com/LordManta/SugarCubesJS) by Jean-Ferdy Susini which is a derivative of [Esterel](https://en.wikipedia.org/wiki/Esterel) by Gérard Berry.
 It adheres to "[structured concurrency](https://en.wikipedia.org/wiki/Structured_concurrency)" principles.
 It doesn't use OS threads.
 It doesn't aim to improve speed of execution.